Subscribe To This Site

 Tips

-Spray a small amout of Pam in the pan prior to grilling.
+Spray a small amount of Pam in the pan on your gas grill prior to grilling.

 Adding the cracked black pepper while cooking enhances the taste.